frPropose a project

 • home-based entrepreneurship projects

-• leadership development The program is designed as a dissemination tool, aimed at empowering students with skills, with the likelihood of them sharing their knowledge of modern agricultural practices with their families and communities.
+• leadership development The program is designed as a dissemination tool, aimed at empowering students with skills they are likely to share with their families and communities.

-A four-year randomized controlled trial was implemented to evaluate the impact of SBAE on agricultural technology adoption and rural education in Liberia, involving 197 schools in six counties.
-The consortium responsible for the implementation consisted of 4-H Liberia, which trained teachers and principals (who implemented the program), the NGO Agricorps, which has been supporting governments and partners to implement school-based agricultural systems since 2013, and the NGO Innovation for Poverty Action Liberia, which evaluated the program under the supervision of researchers Jimmy Lee and Christopher Udry, with support from the Ministry of Education.
+A four-year randomized controlled trial was conducted to evaluate SBAE’s impact on agricultural technology adoption and rural education in Liberia.
+The trial involved 197 schools across six counties.
+The consortium responsible for the implementation included 4-H Liberia, which trained teachers and principals to deliver the program, the NGO Agricorps, which has supported school-based agricultural systems since 2013, and the NGO Innovation for Poverty Action Liberia, which evaluated the program under the supervision of researchers Jimmy Lee and Christopher Udry, with support from the Ministry of Education.

 Young girl standing in a a farm field